CS5704-VT/Workshops/Interviews/Interview.md

 The interviewer will select a problem for the candidate to complete from [here](https://seanprashad.com/leetcode-patterns/).
 The problem should not be known by your partner ahead of time and they may use the programming language of their choice or pseudocode.
 Verbally explain the coding question to the candidate, clarifying any questions about the problem to the best of your knowledge or based on the solution.

 Then, the partner acting as a candidate should begin coding.
-This should be treated as a technical interview, and you _should_ try to come up with the most optimal solution.
 Additionally, candiates should perform a think aloud during problem-solving to describe their approach.
 This is an important part of a technical interview.
 Some questions you should answer during coding can include:

     What is your approach?
     What are you currently thinking about?